-Where people choose to live and where people choose to work are influenced by cost of living (see Regional Home Sales).
-These factors in turn influence how far people's commute patterns.
-This section provides an overview of data related to where people live and commute to.
+Where people choose to live and where people choose to work are influenced by both the availability of jobs and cost of living (see Regional Home Sales).
+These factors in turn influence people's commute patterns.

-Commutes by Destination—In 2006–2010, nearly 20% of workers living in Thurston County traveled out of the county for jobs, and of those, more than half worked in Pierce County.
+For 2012-2016, 27% of workers living in Thurston County traveled out of the county for work – nearly double that of 1970 (14%).
+Of those that traveled from Thurston County for work, more than half worked in Pierce County.

 Outbound Commuters and Inbound Commuters

-Outbound Commuters are people living in Thurston County who commute from Thurston County for work.
+Outbound Commuters are people living in Thurston County who commute to another county for work.
 Inbound Commuters are people living outside Thurston County who commute to Thurston County for work.

 U.S. Census Bureau: Census Transportation Planning Products (CTPP)